A minimal C++ development environment

 The difficult part is distinguishing between good resources and bad resources.

-Why not recomending system-specific tools?
+Why not recommend system-specific tools?

-The environment I’ve presented is portable in the sense that except for the editor (which is of course important) most programs have been ported to all systems.
-This makes it easier to give advices to people working in different Linux distributions and Windows versions.
+The environment I’ve presented is portable in the sense that most programs have been ported to all systems.

 Restricting oneself to a subset of tools working in all environments is not a very productive approach, but it is useful for getting started.

-Once one has got the basics, it’s time to expand the toolbox, and take advantage of platform and system-specific tools.
+Once one has got the basics, it’s time to expand the toolbox and take advantage of platform and system-specific tools.

-Like Cppcheck, it normally does not require any setup.
 I would like to recommend it to everyone, but it does not work on Windows systems!

 Do you want to share your opinion?
 Or is there an error, some parts that are not clear enough?